circleference/QuizUpRemake/README.md

 The problem is that the file is over 5 MB, so i decided to upload it at Github.

+# News [May 28 2023]

+The latest TurboWarp 1.7.1 update allows dozens of new possibilities, such as network connection, easier encryption, text to numbers for cloud engines, and other stuff!
+So expect faster updates for QuizUpRemake!

 # How to package

 TurboWarp Packager is the packager i use, so i will show you how to compile this project properly.